Arduino Uno R3

 is a microcontroller board based on the ATmega328P (datasheet

 ).
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with an AC-to-DC adapter or battery to get started.
 You can tinker with your UNO without worrying too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.

-“Uno” means one in Italian and was chosen to mark the release of Arduino Software (IDE) 1.0.
-The Uno board and version 1.0 of Arduino Software (IDE) were the reference versions of Arduino, now evolved to newer releases.
 The Uno board is the first in a series of USB Arduino boards and the reference model for the Arduino platform; for an extensive list of current, past or outdated boards see the Arduino index of boards.

 |Input Voltage (recommended)